MPAS-Dev/compass/docs/users_guide/overview.rst

 Test Suites
 -----------

-COMPASS includes several suites of test cases for code regressions and bit-for-bit testing, as well as simply to make it easier to run several test cases in one call.
+compass includes several suites of test cases for code regressions and bit-for-bit testing, as well as simply to make it easier to run several test cases in one call.
 For the ocean core, they can be listed with: